kalohq/publicapi-docs/docs/overview.md

     <!-- even if the given object would exist with that id if it's not part of that team -->
     <!-- we will still return 404 -->

+- **429: too many requests**

+    You reached the limit of requests you can do to the API.
+Please try again later if you are testing manually or increase the interval of your requests if they are generated automatically.

 - **500: server error**

     Most likely a bug in the Kalo API code, or something wrong in the request which should